You know what to do. And you still don't do it.

 It arrives as something no longer happening.
 The thing that used to interrupt the moment isn't there.

-The email gets written - and sent.
 The decision gets made - and stays made.

 One person hadn’t finished a piece of work in two years.